 - It is the responsibility of all members, volunteers and elected representatives of the Young Fabians to ensure that their behaviour meets the standards of this code of conduct at all times.

-- Any breaches of the policy must be reported to a specific Safeguarding Lead designated by the Executive Committee of the Young Fabians.
+- Any breaches of the policy must be reported to a specific Safeguarding Lead designated by the Executive Committee of the Young Fabians within a reasonable amount of time (nominally 72 hours, although swifter action may be required to prevent harm).
 If the breach involves the Safeguarding Lead, it can also be reported to either the Chair, Vice-Chair, Secretary or Treasurer of the Young Fabians.

-- Any safeguarding allegation reported in this manner must be reported to the General Secretary of the Fabian Society, and/or a specific Safeguarding Lead designated by the Fabian Society.
+- Any safeguarding allegation reported in this manner must be reported to the General Secretary of the Fabian Society, and/or a specific Safeguarding Lead designated by the Fabian Society within a reasonable amount of time (nominally 72 hours, although swifter action may be required to prevent harm).
 If the breach involves the Safeguarding Lead and/or the General Secretary, the allegation should be reported to the next most senior member of Fabian Society staff.